 1. What Kind of Information Do We Collect and Process?

-In order to sign-up to our mailing list, you need to provide your email address, first name, last name, city and country of residence.
+In order to sign up to our mailing list, you need to provide your email address, first name, last name, city and country of residence.
 By signing up, either through BRUTUS’ website, activities or on our premises, we register your details and add you to our mailing list.
 You can set your preference for either English or Dutch mailings.
 Using this information, you can unsubscribe at any time.
-The option to do so is linked from every email you receive from us at the bottom.
+The option to do so is linked to every email you receive from us at the bottom.
 By unsubscribing, you are only unsubscribed for the specific mailing list you are subscribed to.
-For a full overview of your subscriptions and requesting to unsubscribe from all, please send us an email to request change or removal of your details known at BRUTUS.
+For a full overview of your subscriptions and to request to unsubscribe from all, please send us an email to request the change or removal of your details known at Brutus.

 Booking Events and Reservations

 When buying a membership for yourself or on another’s behalf you will be required to provide your Name, Postal Address, Billing Address, Email Address and Telephone Number.
-Payment details will be registered in our CRM system in case you opt for an membership on auto renewal of invoiced base.
+Payment details will be registered in our CRM system in case you opt for membership on auto-renewal of invoiced base.
 If you are purchasing a gift or joint membership you will also be required to provide the relevant details of the intended recipient.

 Buying a Product Online

 When buying a product online you will be required to provide your name, email address, delivery and billing address in order to fulfill your order.
-In case of subscription-based products, we will save additional information such as a start date, end date and payment or invoice details Any external partner involved, such as software suppliers and payment providers assigned by BRUTUS, are operating in accordance with GDPR.
+In case of subscription-based products, we will save additional information such as a start date, end date and payment or invoice details.
+Any external partners involved, such as software suppliers and payment providers assigned by Brutus, are operating in accordance with GDPR.